 Some seniors are wondering if Medicare will cover gender reassignment surgery.
 Many Americans have a condition known as gender dysphoria.
 Individuals with this diagnosis may want to undergo gender reassignment surgery.
 Over the years, more American’s are given this diagnosis.

 Surgeries for these situations have become medically necessary in recent years.
-Doctors are seeing gender dysphoria as a real issue for thousands of patients across the country.
+Doctors see gender dysphoria as a real issue for thousands of patients across the country.

 The American Psychiatric Association identifies gender dysphoria as a real diagnosis.
-Stating that when a person has a problem between their physical and identifiable gender, they’re suffering from gender dysphoria.
+They are stating that when a person has a problem between their physical and identifiable gender, they’re suffering from gender dysphoria.

 A more common term is transgender.
-These people are individuals who constantly identify with a gender that is different than the one they were born.
+These people are individuals who continuously identify with a gender that is different than the one they were born.